The Shape of Learning Curves: a Review: Ill-Behaved Learning Curves

 \subsection{Misspecified Bayesian Regression}

-Gr\"{u}nwald and Van Ommen \cite{Grunwald2017} show that a (hierarchical) Bayesian linear regression model can give a broad peak in the learning curve of the squared risk, see Figure \ref{fig:overview}.
-One way this can happen is when the homogeneous noise assumption is violated, while the estimator is otherwise consistent.
+Gr\"{u}nwald and Van Ommen \cite{Grunwald2017} show that a (hierarchical) Bayesian linear regression model can give a broad peak in the learning curve of the squared risk, see Figure \ref{fig:overview} under (6.6).
+This can happen if the homogeneous noise assumption is violated, while the estimator is otherwise consistent.

 Specifically, let data be generated as follows.
 For each sample, a fair coin is flipped.
 Heads means the sample is generated according to the ground truth probabilistic model contained in the hypothesis class.
 Misspecification happens when the coin comes up tails and a sample is generated in a fixed location without noise.